samWighton/samWighton.github.io/README.md

 Unibasic is a proprietary language used to build the core legacy system in use at IMB Bank.
 Sam is competent in this language but does not want to use it again.

-#### C#
+#### C&#35;

-Sam has used C# briefly while creating the game ['Blue Skies'](https://www.facebook.com/hackagong/posts/731918936951663:0) which won the 'Best Indi Game' award at a hackathon.
+Sam has used C# briefly while creating the game ['Blue Skies'](https://www.facebook.com/hackagong/posts/731918936951663:0) which won the 'Best Indie Game' award at a hackathon.

 C# has also been used by Sam at IMB Bank to create web interfaces to existing databases.

 #### MySQL / MariaDB

 Many different database technologies are in use at Accelo.
 Sam interacts mostly with MariaDB.
 Sam is comfortable writing queries from a shell prompt, calling the database from the Perl code and generating more complex queries from code.

 Sam is often tasked with improving the performance of existing queries.